 Christine's expert tip: No alcohol served here but that's not a reason to pass it by.
 The food is more than enough to bring diners in.

 You'll find Denver Biscuit Company in a space that accommodates two restaurants and a popular bar under one roof.
 Denver Biscuit Company serves breakfast and biscuit sandwiches for lunch, while Fat Sully's offers pizza for lunch, dinner and late into the evening.
 Atomic Cowboy bar supports both restaurants morning through late night.
-But nothing says home cooking like biscuits, which are made from scratch here and appear on the menu in a variety of ways.
-Most decadent: The Franklin, a biscuit sandwich with buttermilk-fried chicken topped with melted cheese and belly bacon, all smothered in sausage or mushroom gravy, egg optional.
+But nothing says home cooking like biscuits, which are made from scratch here and appear on the menu in a variety of ways. from Biscuit French Toast and Biscuit Pot Pie to The Franklin, a biscuit sandwich with buttermilk-fried chicken topped with melted cheese and bacon, all smothered in sausage or mushroom gravy, egg optional.
+Some biscuit combos are drenched in maple syrup and/or house-made honey butter.
 FYI, we asked and this was the answer: "The secret to our biscuits is love...and tons and tons of butter."

 Recommended for Best Value because: The name says it.
 Denver Biscuit Company excels at biscuits, fried chicken and just about anything else you could want with your biscuits.

-Recommended for Best Value because: Maria Empanadas offers true value, serving up superb empanadas and tortes in a nice atmosphere at a great price.
+Recommended for Best Value because: Maria Empanada offers true value, serving up superb, authentic empanadas in a nice atmosphere at a great price.